Skip to content

 • gpu is the default partition.

-You MUST request at least 1 GPU to run a job otherwise you will see the following error:
+You MUST request at least 1 GPU to run a job.
+Additionally, you may only request the following number of GPUs per node:

 Partition Name Number of Nodes GPUs Per Node GPU Memory Per Node CPUs Per Node DDR4 Memory Per Node Local Scratch Disk Operating System

-Here is an example Slurm submission script called gpu-app-script.sh that requests available GPUs for the job.
+Here is an example PBS submission script called gpu-app-script.sh that requests a single GPU for the job.

-You can then submit the script with sbatch gpu-app-script.sh.
+You can then submit the script with qsub gpu-app-script.sh.

 Example Interactive Job Submission

-To run an interactive job in a computing environment using Slurm, you have two main options:
+To run an interactive job in a computing environment using PBS, you can do the following: